vi/numdenom/README.md

 ## Building and running.

 You can download a pre-built `numdenom.py` from Github releases.
-The script is expected to depend only on Python's standard library.
+The script is self-contained and is expected to depend only on Python's standard library.

-Building `numdenom.py` requires Make and Typescript to be available.
+Building `numdenom.py` requires Make and Typescript to be available and is performed by running `make` in the source code directory.